arbitrary-256/IMP/README.md

 [](#client)
 ### Client applications

-Run `npm run package:ui` to build and zip a servable web directory to the `output` directory with the extension `.zip`.
+Run `yarn package:ui` to build and zip a servable web directory to the `output` directory with the extension `.zip`.
 This directory is meant for deployment to a web server such as [NGINX](https://nginx.org/en/) or [Apache](https://httpd.apache.org/).

 [](#distributable-installers)
 ### Packaging distributable installers

-Run `npm run package:bin` to build a double-clickable installer for your operating system to the `output` directory with the extension `.dmg` (macOS), `.msi`  (Windows), or `.deb`(Debian-like linux distros).
+Run `yarn package:bin` to build a double-clickable installer for your operating system to the `output` directory with the extension `.dmg` (macOS), `.msi`  (Windows), or `.deb`(Debian-like linux distros).
 These installers are suitable for end users to install the React client as a native desktop application.

 ### Packaging distributable binary installers on other operating systems with GitHub Actions

-You can run `npm run package:bin` on multiple OSes and produce the installer on each of them.
+You can run `yarn package:bin` on multiple OSes and produce the installer on each of them.
 We recommend automating this process with [GitHub Actions](https://github.com/actions/) for ease of use and to lower processor load on developer machines.
 You can use [Tauri Actions](https://github.com/tauri-apps/tauri-action) to easily build for linux, macOS, and Windows.
-Fundamentally, this is just a way to run `npm run package: bin` on multiple OSes at once on GitHub's servers.
+Fundamentally, this is just a way to run `yarn package: bin` on multiple OSes at once on GitHub's servers.

 ### Deploying the IMP's backend